 Interesting garden set in beautiful parkland.
-Large parterre with topiary designed by David Hicks echoing the C16 decoration on the porch stonework, long mixed borders, old fashioned roses, Tudor courtyard and white garden.
+Large parterre with topiary designed by David Hicks echoing the C16 decoration on the porch stonework, long mixed borders, old fashioned roses, Tudor courtyard, White Garden and Golden Garden.
 Lake and waterside walks with rare mature trees in natural garden.

 Opening for NGS:

 Sunday 29 April (12 - 5pm).
 Admission £6.00, child £3.00.
 Light refreshments in Old Kitchen Tea Room.

 Wheelchair access available to main features of garden.